-Compliance during the 2014 roe herring fishery was very good.
-Four occurrences were recorded for the season with only one violation, failure to have an FRC while onboard a fishing vessel.
+Compliance during the 2015 roe herring fishery was very good.
+Four occurrences were recorded for the season all were failure to have an FRC while onboard a fishing vessel.

 C & P conducted patrols of the fishery, inspected plants and monitored validations,